-- A person may be a complainant, or a respondent, even where no formal complaint has been filed and no grievance process is pending. - References... to a complainant, respondent, or other individual with respect to exercise of rights under Title IX should be understood to include situations in which a parent or guardian has the legal right to act on behalf of the individual. - [T]he definitions of "complainant" and "respondent" do not restrict either party to being a student or employee, and, therefore, the final regulations do apply to allegations that an employee was sexually harassed by a student.
-Id. at 30071-72 (internal citations omitted, emphasis added).
+- A person may be a complainant, or a respondent, even where no formal complaint has been filed and no grievance process is pending. - References... to a complainant, respondent, or other individual with respect to exercise of rights under Title IX should be understood to include situations in which a parent or guardian has the legal right to act on behalf of the individual. - [T]he definitions of "complainant" and "respondent" do not restrict either party to being a student or employee, and, therefore, the final regulations do apply to allegations that are improved was hast added, sexually harassed by a student.